lawrencela/LFG2022-computational-grammar/README.md

   Coverage of restructuring.lfg
   -----------------
-  This is a small LFG grammar designed to parse the following sentence structures:
+  This is a small LFG grammar designed to parse the following sentence structures.
+See testsuite.lfg for the relevant exmaple sentences which illustrate the structures.

   1. Simple SVO
   2. Exhaustive control without Inner Topicalisation